vsdevaraddi/PE_6th_sem/Readme.md

  ```
  ---
  ### **Folder**: data
- This folder contains all the valid data collected during the project.
+ This folder contains all the data collected during the project.

  ---